 Can we soundproof pocket doors?
 Many people have asked me this question.
 I totally understand.

-This is because, in some cases, pocket doors do not contain sound.
-Also, the pocket door if not installed correctly, does produce sound.
-If it is near your bedroom, it does disturb your sleep.
+This is because, in some cases, pocket doors do not block sound very well.
+Also, the pocket door, if not installed correctly, does produce sound itself.

 Why are Pocket Doors Noisy?

 The main reason why pocket doors produce noise is that they are not installed as tightly as the regular doors.
 They are held in place by a track, so move in and out slightly, even when closed.